Pier Saccone Tarlati di Pietramala: Imperial service

+Later campaigns

 In the spring of 1343, following the terms of a truce between Guelfs and Ghibbeline, Pier Saccone exchanged some recently acquired castelli for Rondine.
 That summer, with Brienne expelled from Florence, Pier Saccone moved again to take control of Arezzo, held by Buodelmonti, who had the confidence of the Aretini.
 Pier Saccone ravaged the countryside round about.
 Capturing Castiglion Fiorentino and its rich treasury of 7,000 florins, Pier Saccone confiscated belongings and imprisoned men and women, some of whom were tortured to extort their goods.
-The following fighting season he turned against the forces of Perugia and came to terms again with the Florentines in 1345; however, in 1351 he was in league with the Visconti, his old enemies the Ubertini and the Pazzi of Val d'Arno against the Florentine commune.
+The following fighting season he turned against the forces of Perugia and came to terms again with the Florentines in 1345.
+His rescue from the Perugini by the brothers Brandaglia at Olmo is commemorated in a late 16th-century fresco in the salone of Palazzo Brandaglia, Arezzo.
+In 1351 he was in league with the Visconti, his old enemies the Ubertini and the Pazzi of Val d'Arno against the Florentine commune.

+Death and succession

 He died at Bibbiena in 1356, and was succeeded by his son, Marco.